Heinrich VII, Prince Reuss of Köstritz

 Heinrich VII, Prince Reuss of Köstritz (Heinrich VII.
-Reuß zu Köstritz; 14 July 1825, Klipphausen – 2 May 1906, Trzebiechów) was a German diplomat.
+Reuß zu Köstritz; 14 July 1825 – 2 May 1906) was a German diplomat.

 Early life

-Prince Heinrich VII Reuss of Köstritz was born in 1825 as the fifth child and third son of Prince Heinrich LXIII, Prince Reuss of Köstritz and his first wife, Countess Eleonore of Stolberg-Wernigerode (1801-1827).
+Prince Heinrich VII Reuss of Köstritz was born at Klipphausen on 14 July 1825.
+He was the fifth child and third son of Prince Heinrich LXIII, Prince Reuss of Köstritz and his first wife, Countess Eleonore of Stolberg-Wernigerode (1801-1827).

-Biography
+Career

 From 1845 to 1848 he studied law at Ruprecht Karls University of Heidelberg and Humboldt University of Berlin.
 He then joined the 8th Lancers Regiment.
 From 1853, he pursued a diplomatic career.

 From 1854 to 1863 he worked as a diplomat (Legationsrat) in the Prussian embassy in Paris.
 Then he was sent as Prussian royal ambassador to Kassel, and later to Munich.
 On 5 February 1868 he was posted as envoy extraordinary and minister plenipotentiary of the North German Confederation to the Russian court at St. Petersburg by William I, who was still King of Prussia at that time.
 On 26 April 1871 he was designated the first ambassador of the German Empire by William, who had been crowned Emperor a few months earlier.

 From 1873 to 1876 he served Emperor William I as adjutant general, and was eventually promoted to General of the Cavalry.
 In 1876 he married Princess Marie Alexandrine of Saxe-Weimar-Eisenach.
 In that same year, the prince became a member of the Prussian House of Lords.
 In 1877, he was the first imperial ambassador to Constantinople, where he opened the magnificent Embassy building, which he was allowed to set up to his own taste.
 Just one year later he went as German ambassador to Vienna; this was his last foreign assignment.